James P Kinsella (b.1955 Waterford, Ireland) is an award winning, research based visual artist, living and working in Vienna, Austria.

 2017: Write-now, Vienna.
 Public poetry reading, poem on migration; ‘Vienna far from the Sea’ (Jan).

 2016: Bild Buchpräsentation, Architektur Transdisziplinär Band 2, M Dittrich &A Rieger-Jandl; Chapter 5; Architektur un Social Art by JP Kinsella.
 Architektur- und Kunstgeschichte, TU Wien.
-(Chapter on Architecture and Social Art)
+Book Chapter

 2016: Wir sind Wien.
 Readings on migration by migrants to Vienna.
 Ankerbrotfabrik, Art Centre, Absberggasse 35, Wien (June).